NicolasBesson/BlueRCCar/README.md

 # BlueRCCar
-BlueRCCar is a Bluetooth RC Car driver controler solution replacing standard radio RC Car equiped with HT8A978 radio receiver, by a Bluetooth 3.0 interface.
+BlueRCCar is a Bluetooth RC Car driver controller solution replacing standard radio RC Car equipped with HT8A978 radio receiver, by a Bluetooth 3.0 interface.
-The addition of Bluetooth on the RC Car make it compatible with most of the SmartPhones on the market.
+The addition of Bluetooth on the RC Car makes it compatible with most of the Smart Phones on the market (in 2017).

-The BlueRCCar système has been mounted on a Nikko Lazer 3.
+The BlueRCCar system has been mounted on a Nikko Lazer 3.

 ![Nikko Lazer 3](/Pictures/NikkoLazer3.jpg "Nikko Lazer 3")

 # Device Usage
-Thsystem make the RC Car addressable via Bluetooth through an SPP (Serial Port Profile) profile using a really simplistic bidirectional protocol.
+The system makes the RC Car addressable via Bluetooth through an SPP (Serial Port Profile) profile using a really simplistic bidirectional protocol.

 ## Commands
-The protocol is composed of Ascii commands that have the following meaning :
+The protocol is composed of Ascii commands that have the following meaning:

  Command | Value |  | Command | Value
 ------------------- | ----- | --- | ------------------- | -----